1kx-network/zksafe/README.md

-# zkSafe is Safe module allowing owners signing Safe transactions without doxxing themselves
+# zkSafe: a Safe module for privacy of Safe transaction signing

-When you use (Gnosis) Safe, signers of transactins leave the trace both onchain and in the Safe's REST API.
+When you use (Gnosis) Safe, signers of transactions leave the trace both onchain and in the Safe's REST API.
 Anyone in the world is able to see exactly which addresses signed a given transaction.
 In many cases, this is not desirable.

 zkSafe allows Safe owners to collectively sign transactions, without revealing who exactly  signed it.
 The zkSafe module only ensures that there's a proof of: